rbnsky/Code1/Code1 Diary.md

 The Git directory is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

-##HTML
+## HTML

-We proceeded to make our own Website using HTML which can be found here <https://rbnsky.github.io/Code1/>
+We proceeded to make our own Websites using HTML which, in my case, can be found [here](https://rbnsky.github.io/Code1/).

+It contains Links to this Diary, a HTML we used to try out different tags aswell as one that leads to a screenshot of a website I tampered with using HTML.

+##

+*19.06.2023*

+*DAY THREE*

+## Budimir's Gate